Ryūkyū-koku kyū-ki: Contents

 The Ryūkyū-koku kyū-ki includes twenty volumes: nine main volumes (and a preface) and eleven appendix volumes (and a postface).

-The Ryūkyū-koku kyū-ki describes in great detail the notable and sacred places of Shuri, Tomari, Naha and Tooee (Kuninda) and of the other parts of the kingdom, including the ones that have already disappeared at the time of redaction of the book.
+The Ryūkyū-koku kyū-ki describes in great detail the notable and sacred places of Shuri, Tomari, Naha and Tōei (Kuninda) and of the other parts of the kingdom, including the ones that have already disappeared at the time of redaction of the book.
 It lists the utakis, uganjus, hi-nu-kan, temples, shrines, springs, rivers and harbours.
 It gives details on the administrative organisation of the kingdom, the official ceremonies and rites.
 It also transcribes the dedicatory inscriptions of the bronze bells.

-Far more detailed than the Ruucuu-kuku juree-ci (Ryūkyū-koku yurai-ki), it is a fundamental text for Ryūkyūan studies.
+Far more detailed than the Ryūkyū-koku yurai-ki, it is a fundamental text for Ryūkyūan studies.

 Conserved volumes

 The Ryūkyū-koku kyū-ki includes twenty volumes: